bartekbugala/allhtml-validator-cli/README.md

 # allhtml-validator-cli
-(MODIFICATION OF THE ORIGINAL html-validator-cli from Geir Gåsodden)
+(MODIFICATION OF THE ORIGINAL html-validator-cli from Geir Gåsodden) Keeps the original functionality + adds new features

 ## ADDED - allfiles option
 Checks all *.html files in all subfolders except node_modules folder